-All Bahraini Islamic bank licensees are expected to maintain their own target capital ratios above the supervisory CARs mentioned in Section CA-B.2.
+All Bahraini Islamic bank licensees must maintain their own target capital ratios above the supervisory CARs mentioned in Section CAB.2.
 Each concerned licensee must observe individual target ratios as agreed with the CBB on a case-by-case basis subject to a methodology to be disclosed in due course.

-CA-A.1.6
+CA-A. 1.6

-This module provides support for certain other parts of the Rulebook, mainly:
+This Module provides support for certain other parts of the Rulebook, mainly:

 - (a) Prudential Consolidation and Deduction Requirements;

 - (b) Licensing and Authorisation Requirements;

 - (c) CBB Reporting Requirements;

 - (d) Credit Risk Management;

 - (e) Operational Risk Management;

 - (f) High Level Controls:

-- (g) Relationship with Audit Firms;
+- (g) Relationship with Audit Firms; and

-- (h) Enforcement; and
+- (h) Enforcement.

-- (i) Penalties and Fines.